The Melbourne International Animation Festival returns on 13 – 21 July 2019.

 The back-bone of the whole MIAF mission.
-SIX stunning programs showcasing the awesome diversity of animation made up from 4,000+ submissions.
+SEVEN stunning programs showcasing the awesome diversity of animation made up from 4,000+ submissions.
 Every technique, every genre, every style – your annual window into the international indie animation universe.

 MIAF prides itself on ensuring abstract and experimental animation stands tall as part of the mix of animation on show.
 As usual, our annual Abstract Showcase brings the best of this vibrant animation genre to the big screen.